uncleurdnot/Practice/Compiler/README.md

 This program is a simple compiler.

+The Assembler reads in Assembly code as defined below, and generates Binary code that can be read by the Simulator.

+Comments can be made with the following format:

+// `Comment text` ./

+Please note that a space must be included between the text and the `./` symbol.

 | Code Number # | Binary Code | Rule                     | Explanatiom |
 |---------------|-------------|-------------------------------------------|-----------------------------------|
 | 1             | 0000        |  STO `X`                         | Stores AC in register `X`           |